pydanny/pydanny-event-notes/DjangoConEurope2013/bleed_for_speed.rst

 * Use the defaults as much as possible
 * Nice API
 * Bad: Documentation needs revision.
-* Brunch (PyPI App) is nice for compiling everything
+* Brunch (http://brunch.io/) is nice for compiling everything

 Deployment
 ------------